 }

 Firefox and Chrome both offer print emulation modes, which is very useful since the only other way to check if things look ok is via the print dialogue preview or actually printing a page to a printer yourself.
 In Chrome you get to it by opening the developer console, hitting ESC, and on the Rendering tab check the Emulate CSS Media checkbox and select “print” in the dropdown.
-In Firefox open the developer console and type media emulate print.
+In Firefox open the developer console and type media emulate print

 Helper Class

-The first thing I do (and Bootstrap does as well) is set up a helper class like .hidden-print to hide certain elements when printing.
+to hide certain elements when printing.
 Generally you don't want to print things like headers and footers or navigational areas, and so you just add the helper class to those elements.
-All the helper class really needs is display: none set on it.
+All the helper class really needs is display: none

 Other common things you may want to do: increase or decrease the font size to make it more legible for the printed page.
 If your users will likely print the page out in black and white, changing your global text color to pure black might also be useful.